Have enough courage to trust love one more time and always one more time.

 Adult swans begin a courtship that resembles a dance.
 Crowned with pure white feathers, they communicate by sounds and body movements.

 Crowned with various shades of gray and white, we seniors flock together to the town squares.
 We enjoy the sounds from the early Rock n’ Roll years, especially the slow, romantic tunes.
 Love songs by the Platters and the Duprees transport us back to the buoyancy of our youth.
 They replay like a pleasant dream.
-But the love’s early years cannot claim the kind deeply bonded endurance soldered over decades of living.
+But the love of youth cannot claim the kind of deeply bonded endurance soldered over decades of living.
 I see timeless love in full bloom.
 The forever bonds that have mustered up the courage to weather life’s storms are now expressed in faces pressed together seasoned with sweet kisses.
 And I see the lines on wizened faces as portals where God’s light entered, when it was needed most.
 I see love forged from courage.

 For where two or three are gathered together in my name, there am I in the midst of them.
 (Matthew 18:20 KJV)